Mount Kinabalu International Climbathon Returns In 2024

 30th Mt.
 Kinabalu International Climbathon

-For safety reasons, things will be different this year as only invited candidates are allowed to join the Climbathon.
-The invitation will be for runners who had participated and completed the summit race within the time in the 2013 or 2014 Climbathon.
+For safety reasons, only invited runners were allowed to participate in the 30th Climbathon.
+Invitations were extended to runners who had participated and completed the race to the summit before the cut-off time in the 2013 or 2014 Climbathons.

 30th Mt.
 Kinabalu International Climbathon Results